How many drafts of a story, or essay, or book, do you write before it feels “done”? Ten, twenty, fifty, one-hundred story drafts? More?

 Dialogue works within story on a variety of levels, and in the case of subtext, it gives the characters a chance to actually say, or not say, what they feel and think.
 From there, the story takes on meaning.
 Though few stories lean entirely on dialogue for their subtext (Hemingway’s “Hills Like White Elephants” comes pretty close), dialogue often provides a wonderful way to eavesdrop on what the characters (and story) are saying.

-Detail is one of the other main ways in which a good writer communicates their subtext.
+Detail is one of the other ways in which a good writer communicates their subtext.
 This is part of why it often takes many story drafts to get a piece where it needs to be.
-It’s rare to get the details right on the first time, though you will often find that with revisions, you notice details you randomly stuck in there that actually work to advance the story’s meaning.
+It’s rare to get the details right in the first draft, though you will often find that with revisions, you notice details you randomly stuck in there that actually work to advance the story’s meaning.

 Details can be sensory (what does your character see, smell, hear, taste, feel) or they can be concrete observations (still based on sense, but usually in a more objective way).
 Your setting, your narration, and your point of view will all influence what details are noticed, when, how, and why.
 Also good to keep in mind: what doesn’t get mentioned.